daraghhaughton593/SDL-Gamma-Ray-Lab/README.md

 python gamma.py detector_name spectrum_plots

 Here, the arguments detector_name and spectrum_plots are entered by the user depending on:
-. detector_name - the detector type desired ("CdTe", "BGO", "NaI") . spectrum_plots - if spectrum plots are wanted ("Plot"), otherwise no entry required
+. detector_name - the detector type desired ("CdTe", "BGO", "NaI", "CdTe_Sample")
+. spectrum_plots - if spectrum plots are wanted ("Plot"), otherwise no entry required